Trevi-Swift/Trevi-lime/README.md

 - View render supporting Swift Server Page template engines
 - Can parsing all type of body data
 - Make high performance.

-## Versioning
-Lime follows the semantic versioning scheme.
-The API change and backwards compatibility rules are those indicated by SemVer.

 ## Swift version
 Trevi works with the latest version of Swift 2.2 Snapshot.
 You can download Swift binaries on [here](https://swift.org/download/#latest-development-snapshots).